intelligentplant/IndustrialAppStore.ClientTools.DotNet/README.md

 ## Specifying Project Parameters

-When creating the project, you can provide several command line parameters to pre-populate items such as the display name used in the app, and the client ID and secret key used for authentication.
+When creating the project, you can provide several command line parameters to pre-populate items such as the display name used in the app, and the client ID used for authentication.
 Run `dotnet new iasmvc --help` to see all of the available options.

 Examples:

 ```
-# Sets the app display name, client ID, and client secret used for
+# Sets the app display name and client ID
-# authentication.

-dotnet new iasmvc --app-name "My First App" --client-id "my_client_id" --client-secret "my_client_secret"
+dotnet new iasmvc --app-name "My First App" --client-id "abcdef0123456789"

-# Uses the Proof Key for Code Exchange (PKCE) extension to the OAuth
+# Enables the Proof Key for Code Exchange (PKCE) extension to the OAuth
-# authorization code flow instead of a secret key.
+# authorization code flow.

-dotnet new iasmvc --app-name "My First App" --client-id "my_client_id" --pkce
+dotnet new iasmvc --app-name "My First App" --client-id "abcdef0123456789" --pkce

 # Specifies the local HTTPS port to use instead of randomly choosing a port.